discernus/research/simple_test/corpus/corpus.md

 All documents are public domain political speeches with no privacy concerns.
 Content represents legitimate democratic discourse and is used for academic research purposes examining social cohesion patterns.

 ## Corpus Description
-This corpus contains two documents spanning institutional and populist approaches to American democratic discourse, selected to enable comparative analysis of social cohesion signatures across different rhetorical strategies.
+This corpus contains four documents spanning institutional, populist, and integrity-focused approaches to American democratic discourse, selected to enable comparative analysis of social cohesion signatures across different rhetorical strategies and political contexts.

 ## Support for Analytical Goals
 The corpus structure supports comparative analysis through consistent metadata fields enabling statistical grouping by speaker, party, ideology, and temporal variables.
 Document selection ensures sufficient contrast for meaningful social cohesion pattern differentiation.